Grammarly online | Voice Change, Active and Passive Voice

 Object- a car.

-Active and Passive Rules for All types of Tenses…Here, we are listing out the Active and Passive Voice Rules for all types of tenses.
-You will come to know how an auxiliary verb is used to change a sentence from Active to Passive Voice or passive to active voice.
+Active and Passive Rules for All Types of Tenes…Here, we list the active and passive voice rules for all types of tenses.
+You will learn how an auxiliary verb is used to change a sentence from active to passive voice or passive to active voice.

 Active and Passive Voice Rules for Present indefinite /simple Tense

-Here in this table below , we are discussing elaborately Rules of Active and Passive Voice with examples for Present Simple tense.
+In the table below, we are discussing elaborate Rules of Active and Passive Voice with examples for Present Simple tense.

 Active and Passive Voice Rules for Present Continuous Tense are given below